peter-l5/SH1107/README.md

 - res is the optional GPIO Pin object for the reset connection
 - cs is the optional GPIO Pin object for the CS connection
 - rotate defines display content rotation in degrees (can be 0, 90, 180 or 270)
+- delay_ms sets a delay in milliseconds in the display power on sequence and wake from sleep (the SH1107 datasheet suggests a 100ms delay)

 ## Methods and Properties